 You can fall back on something you wrote in your cover letter when applying for the job or explain your working process through an example.
 Give an example of a time you handled yourself well under duress.
 The goal is to show you're able to remain calm and professional even when situations appear unmanageable.

 There are many more questions an interviewer may ask during a job interview.
 This depends on the type of law you're practicing, the job position the company is hiring for, and of course, the interviewer's level of expertise.
 Some questions are designed to analyze your experience and skills, while others are intended to throw you off and see how you react.

 Here's a sample of interview questions that tend to pop up at law firm interviews:

 - How do you handle feedback?

-- What is your biggest accomplishment in your law career?
+- What is the biggest accomplishment in your law career?

 - Why did you leave your previous job?

 - Where do you see yourself in five years?